How To Reduce Dark Circles And Under Eye Bags

 Over time, our skin naturally loses collagen and grows thinner, so regardless of what kind of skin you have or your good habits, veins/darkness will inevitably start to show through the thin skin around your eyes.

 We know exposure to the sun speeds up the process of collagen breaking down.
-Your best weapon against under-eye circles is disciplined and consistent sunscreen habits.
+Your best weapon against under-eye circles is disciplined and consistent sunscreen and eye gel/cream habits.
 (Wearing sunglasses helps, too = less squinting = fewer crows feet!)

 Even with the best habits, we can’t change our genes!